Dirc/webapp_fullstack_go_docker/blog.md

 CMD ["app"]
 ```

-The `go get -d` command downloads all dependencies of the webapp and `go install` instals the webapp.
-After installing the webapp it becomes available as an executable `app`, i.e. the workdir directory.
+The `go get -d` command downloads all dependencies of the webapp and `go install` installs the webapp.
+After installing the webapp it becomes available as an executable `app`, i.e. the `WORKDIR` directory.

 We can now try to build the image and run it.